Punishing Trucking Parties That Make Log Book Violations

 Driver fatigue is a leading cause of truck accidents.
 To prevent accidents caused by fatigue, drivers are required to keep logbooks to show they complied with Department of Transportation hours-of-service laws.
 Unfortunately, many drivers falsify logbooks because they only earn money when they are on the road.

-If you were injured or a loved one killed in a semi crash, it is important to contact an experienced truck accident lawyer as soon as possible.
+If you were injured or a loved one was killed in a semitruck crash, it is important to contact an experienced truck accident lawyer as soon as possible.
 Since 1977, the law firm of Gammon & Grange, P.C., has been working on catastrophic truck accidents and is able to undertake the rigorous investigation necessary to build the strongest possible case of negligence against the truck driver or trucking company.

 With offices in McLean and Leesburg, our lawyers represent truck accident victims throughout northern Virginia and nationally.
 We offer a free initial consultation to discuss your case.